 While responsible for the enforcement of the rules and regulations of the Board of Trustees and the University Senate, the President also shall provide for the application of these rules and regulations to individual cases.
-Under extraordinary circumstances, tThe President may suspend a rule of the University Senate in a particular case, under extraordinary circumstances a rule of the University Senate, however, under no circumstance may the President suspendexcept rules concerning admission and the number of credits and quality points required for graduation.
+Under extraordinary circumstances, and with written justification to the Senate through the Senate Council, tThe President may suspend a rule of the University Senate in a particular case;, under extraordinary circumstances a rule of the University Senate, however, under no circumstance may the President suspend except rules concerning admission and the number of credits and quality points required for graduation.